spletnik/snoopy-behavioral-scoring/README.md

 ### Optional
 - Enable console full debug

-When runing recalculate-score some additional info is printed that could be usefull when debuging why score is not calculated properly.
+When running recalculate-score some additional info is printed, that could be usefull when debuging why score is not calculated properly.

 - Campaign entry bonus

-Bonus score that is added whn visitor visits your webpage trough campaign (Google Analytics campaign parameters are set)
+Bonus score that is added when visitor visits your webpage trough campaign (Google Analytics campaign parameters are set)
 - Special URL's

 URL;SCORE pairs that make some of your URL's worth more score points.

 For example:

 http://example.com/contact;3

-Here contact page is worth 3 points intead just one.
+Here contact page is worth 3 points instead just one.
 ## FAQ

 __When does my visitors gets scored.__